LAX - BKK

 • When looking for a clean, quiet, and affordable hotel option in Bangkok, the Floral Shire Resort is an excellent choice.
 Located just a short drive from the airport, this boutique hotel offers clean and spacious rooms for a low price that simply cannot be beat.

-Top 5 airlines serving from Los Angeles to Bangkok
+Reviews of the top 4 airlines flying from Los Angeles to Bangkok

 See real verified KAYAK customer reviews for airlines flying from Los Angeles to Bangkok.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.